 2. Mow Properly

-As an industry leader for more than three generations, Pennington has won the trust of homeowners and lawn professionals alike.
+As an industry leader for more than three generations, Pennington has earned the trust of homeowners and lawn professionals alike.
 Pennington is committed to bringing you the finest grass seed, lawn care products and expert advice to help you grow the thickest, lushest lawn possible.

 Pennington and Smart Seed are trademarks of Pennington Seed, Inc.

-Ultragreen is a registered trademark of Central Garden & Pet Company.
+UltraGreen is a registered trademark of Central Garden & Pet Company.